 The student must register for at least three hours, but not more than six hours, of COMP 993: Masters Thesis.
 Registration for COMP 993 can reduce to 24 the number of hours of non-research courses that the student must take (GSH: Master’s Degree Requirements).

-A student who elects to write a thesis must make an oral presentation of the thesis to the guidance committee.
+A student who elects to write a thesis must make an oral presentation of the thesis to the guidance committee which will be counted as the student’s Final Oral examination.
 Before this presentation can take place, the adviser and at least one other member of the student’s committee must agree that the thesis is in substantially finished form.
 The student may elect that the presentation be public.
 In that event the student gives a 50-minute presentation of the thesis, followed by questions from the committee and then from the audience.
 If the committee wishes, it may continue to question the student in private.
 If the student elects a private presentation, it will be of such form and duration as are prescribed by the committee.
 Public presentations are encouraged as a means of keeping faculty and students informed of current research and development activities, and to give the student experience in public speaking (GSH: Master’s Degree Requirements).

 The student must be registered during the semester(s) in which the M.S. thesis presentation is held.
 Provided that no use of University faculty time and/or facilities is required, a student need not be registered in the semester in which the degree is to awarded, unless the thesis is defended and submitted to the Graduate School during the same semester (GSH: Registration).

 A student who has written certain technical material in academic or nonacademic work may use this material to satisfy the writing requirement.
 The student should apply to the Graduate Studies Committee on Form CS-04.
 The relevant documentation should be attached; it will be returned.